Bob Paremore

-Robert Cero Paremore (December 5, 1939 – July 22, 2004) was an American football halfback who played college football for Florida A&M and professional football for the St. Louis Cardinals (1963–1964), Montreal Alouettes (1966), and Calgary Stampeders (1967–1968).
+Robert Cero Paremore (December 5, 1938 or 1939 – July 22, 2004) was an American football halfback who played college football for Florida A&M and professional football for the St. Louis Cardinals (1963–1964), Montreal Alouettes (1966), and Calgary Stampeders (1967–1968).

 Early years

 A native of Tallahassee, Florida, he attended Lincoln High School in Tallahassee and Florida A&M University.
 He earned seven varsity letters at Florida A&M, four in football and three in track.
 He was clocked in the 100-yard dash at 9.3 seconds.
 He played college football as a halfback at Florida A&M from 1959 to 1962.
 He was given the nickname "China Doll" due to his frail condition after being born prematurely.
 While attending Florida A&M, he played in the backfield with Bob Hayes, forming "one of the fastest duos in college football."
 He scored 11 touchdowns in 1961 and 10 in 1962 while averaging 6.5 yards per carry.

 After the 1962 season, he became the first African-American player to play for the South in the annual North-South College All-Star Game.
 At the time of his selection, Paremore said: "This is the biggest thrill of my life -- being the first of my race to play for the South."
 He also received Little-All-America honors in 1962.